IanWold/ianwold.github.io/Site/Posts/postgres_use_views_to_refactor_to_soft_delete.md

 }
 ;;;

+_Author's note: I have updated this article with some extra bits of information as well as a repository demonstrating this solution.
+I hope this is helpful!_

 In the world of persistence, there's two main patterns (maybe "groups of patterns") to handle deletion: _hard_ and _soft_ deletion.
 Hard deletion is the default for most database systems - when you "delete" a record it is wiped from the database; as soon as the delete is committed the data is gone forever.
 More common in most business scenarios - particularly server-side - is to retain the deleted data, just using a flag to hide the "deleted" data from the customer.
 This is soft deletion: it allows us to support more comprehensive internal reporting, maintain more complicated referential integrity, and we can support an "undo" button for our users.

 If you're designing a system from the ground up and you know you need to accommodate soft deletion, there's a whole host of implementations you can tailor to your needs.
 If you're updating an existing system from hard to soft delete though, you're more constrained.
 Yes, the data that has already been hard deleted is irrecoverable after your migration, but that's not your main concern.
 You might have a lot of tables and there's probably already a lot of code written to query against these tables.
 This refactor might seem like a lot of work at first glance.

 Luckily because [you're definitely using Postgres](https://ian.wold.guru/Posts/just_use_postgresql.html), this really isn't a major concern.
 There's a simple way using views and rules we can add soft deletion _without changing any of our queries_!
 In fact, there are two options which you might want to chose in different situations.
 I've implemented these strategies on a few production systems with zero downtime, and I'm sure you'll be able to make just as quick work of it as I can.

 The first strategy keeps all records - those that are deleted and those that aren't - in a single table and uses a view to filter out deleted items.
 The second strategy adds a second table specifically for deleted items and uses a view to join the deleted and non-deleted records when needed.
-I have found the first option simpler to maintain and _usually_ simpler to implement, while the second option is better in scenarios where I need to run a lot of different queries on the deleted vs. non-deleted data.
-Note that the second option _can_ be easier to implement depending on the existing schema.
+I have found the first option simpler to implement and maintain, while the second option is sometimes better in scenarios where I need to run a lot of different queries on the deleted vs. non-deleted data.
 These strategies could feasibly be combined in a single database, with some tables using one strategy and others the other, though consistency is probably better here.

+I've set up [a repository on GitHub](https://github.com/IanWold/PostgresRefactorSoftDelete) which runs both of these solutions on a database.
+If you're seriously considering implementing a migration like this, I would encourage you to fork and play with my repo, I hope it can be an effective way to tinker with some of these ideas before moving into an actual codebase.
+Throughout the article I'll reference where each bit of code is in this repo.

 # Setting Up